Lubuto Library Project, Inc. Overview

 Target demographics: We serve vulnerable African children and youth, ages 5 - 18, particularly targeting street children, orphaned and out-of-school children and youth

-Direct beneficiaries per year: The first Lubuto Library has about 50,000 visits per year.
+Direct beneficiaries per year: Each Lubuto Library has more than 50,000 visits per year.
 The primary beneficiaries of the Lubuto Library Project are OVCY in targeted communities (identified in consultation with government and local authorities), including street children, out-of-school youth, OVCY who have experienced trauma, and those living in dire, isolated or exploitive circumstances.

 Someone who had 3 hours of volunteer time could: We meet in the basement of St. Paul’s Lutheran Church, 4900 Connecticut Ave., NW, Washington, DC 20008, on Sunday afternoons between 3pm and 6pm (except holidays) to catalog and process books for Lubuto Library collections in Africa.
 The church is just west of Connecticut Avenue across from Politics & Prose Bookstore, and the entrance to the room where we store the Lubuto collection is near the corner of 36th and Everett Streets, N.W., on the side of the church facing Connecticut Ave.
 We place a sign outside the door to help new volunteers find us.
 Many people can only come for part of the 3pm-6pm time, which is perfectly fine. inputting of cataloging records may be done remotely as well.We also need volunteers to conduct book drives at their workplace, association or community, using guidelines that we provide for the types of books we include in our collections.
 We also have a short film that can be used, or could provide a speaker to kick off a book drive.